genderkit/genderkit/_articles/tucking.md

 - chronic testicular pain {% cite deutsch2016guidelines -l 93 %}

 We are not aware of any research into how common these side effects are.

+{% capture warn %}
+Testes require a lower temperature than body temperature to produce sperm.
+As tucking keeps the testes closer to the body than normal, this may result in reduced fertility.
+{% endcapture %}
+{% include warning warning=warn %}

+If you hope to [store your sperm]({% link _articles/gamete-storage.md %}), you may wish to avoid tucking for several months beforehand.

 ### How do I tuck?